 SOIL

-The problem is, you have to keep applying fertilizers to maintain green grass.
-Sooner or later having bad soil will catch up to you and cause a variety of other lawn care issues.
-Not to mention, the constant exposure of harmful chemical lawn fertilizers to your family, pets, and environment.
+The problem is that you must keep applying fertilizers to maintain green grass.
+Sooner or later, having bad soil will catch up with you and cause various other lawn care issues.
+There is also constant exposure to harmful chemical lawn fertilizers to your family, pets, and environment.

 A Natural Lawn Starts with Organic Soil